 A “we are through” cliche is used for the duo.
 Eddie doesn’t realize that he’s being hunted by Drake’s henchmen.
 I find this overused cliche in most buddy cop films described in one word, “contrived.”

-I swear to god I’m not making this up.
+I swear to god I’m totally not making this up.
 After Eddie’s recused by Venom who’s fused with Michelle Williams’ character Anne, kisses Eddie on the mouth.
 I find it disgusting, due to the fact Venom ate a henchmen’s head, plus he’s best friends with Eddie in the comics.
 It has nothing to do with Venom being possibly gay.
 To quote Seinfeld, “Not that there’s anything wrong with that!”
 Can you imagine your BFF (best friend forever) kissing you after eating a nasty meal?
 I find it pretty awkward.
 I have no choice but to Double Down this con, I can already predict messed up fan art of the duo making out.
-The equivalent of a human kissing a donkey’s mouth!
-IT’S DISGUSTING!!!!!!!!!
+The equivalent of a human kissing a donkey’s mouth or rear end!
+IT’S VERY DISGUSTING!!!!!!!!!

 After Eddie fatally gets impaled by Riot, Venom managed to bring him back to life by literally attaching himself to his body in the stupidest way possible.
 Eddie is already dead, there’s no way to bring him back to life.

 Venom sacrifices himself to prevent Eddie from burning alive.
 The next day, Venom somehow survives without showing how he returned to Eddie.
 Sony do I need to bring up “Show, Don’t Tell?”

 Previews for the film promised us that it’s gonna be a darker take on the character.
 Unfortunately, its trying to be like the MCU’s trademark for mixing seriousness and comedy.
+Sony lies to us!

 Why does Cletus Kassidy’s afro look like Ronald McDonald’s hairdo?
 Why didn’t Woody wear a shorter hairstyle instead of Kathy Griffin’s wig?